Unmanned Aircraft Systems (UAS) Program

 Reporting

 In support of the agency’s mission, drones are used for a variety of public safety and emergency response purposes.
-In 2022, DHSES flew 115 missions.
-The graphic below provides additional information to include the categories of operations conducted.
+In 2024, DHSES flew 199 missions.
+The graphic below provides additional information including categories of operations conducted.

 Privacy